boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ##  5G Network Slicing versus Transport Network Slicing {#sec-5gtn}

-   Network slicing has a different meaning in the 3GPP mobile and transport worlds.
-Hence, for the sake of precision and without seeking to be exhaustive, this section provides a brief description of the objectives of 5G Network Slicing and Transport Network Slicing:
+   Network slicing has a different meaning in the 3GPP mobile world and transport world.
+This difference can be seen from the descriptions below that set out the objectives of 5G Network Slicing and Transport Network Slicing.
+These descriptions are not intended to be exhaustive.

    * 5G Network Slicing: